-- OneInstall Installer contains the Emulex Storport Miniport driver and the Emulex HBA Manager application in a single download package. - Driver kits and AutoPilot Installer provide installation options ranging from simple installations with a few mouse clicks to unattended installations that use predefined script files and text-only installations. - NOTE: Windows 8 x64 and Windows 8.1 x64 drivers are Emulex signed.
-You must accept the Emulex certificate to install these kits.
-Support is provided by Broadcom, but not by Microsoft. - NOTE: Check www.broadcom.com for required updates to the Windows operating system or the Emulex drivers.
+- The OneInstall driver and application kit contains the Emulex Storport Miniport driver and the Emulex HBA Manager application in a single download package. - The driver kit, which includes the AutoPilot Installer, provides installation options ranging from simple installations with a few mouse clicks to unattended installations that use predefined script files and text-only installations.

+NOTE: Check www.broadcom.com for required updates to the Windows operating system or the Emulex drivers.

-2.1 OneInstall Installer
+2.1 Using the OneInstall Kit

-OneInstall Installer can be run in Interactive mode or Silent mode.
+You can run the OneInstall kit in Interactive mode or Silent mode.

-NOTE: OneInstall Installer does not allow you to perform preinstallation tasks or text-only installations.
+NOTE: The OneInstall kit does not allow you to perform preinstallation tasks or text-only installations.
 For these tasks, use the driver kits.

-OneInstall Installer is a self-extracting executable file that installs the following software on your system:
+The OneInstall kit is a self-extracting executable file that installs the following software on your system:

 - FC driver

 - Emulex HBA Manager application

-- NOTE: The enterprise kit for the Emulex HBA Manager application does not operate locally on Windows Server Core.
-You must install the Emulex HBA Manager application core kit (command line interface only) on Windows Server Core.
+- NOTE: The enterprise kit for the Emulex HBA Manager application does not operate locally on the Windows Server Core.
+You must install the Emulex HBA Manager application core kit CLI only on the Windows Server Core.
 Refer to the Emulex HBA Manager Application User Guide for installation instructions.

-2.1.1 Loading OneInstall Installer Using Interactive Mode
+2.1.1 Loading the OneInstall Kit Using Interactive Mode

-To install the drivers using Interactive mode, perform these steps:
+To install the drivers and the Emulex HBA Manager application using Interactive mode, perform the following steps:

-- 1. Download OneInstall Installer from the Broadcom website. - 2.
-Navigate to OneInstall Installer in Windows Explorer. - 3.
-Double-click OneInstall Installer.
+- 1. Download the OneInstall kit from the Broadcom website to a directory on your system. - 2.
+Navigate to the OneInstall kit Installer in Windows Explorer. - 3.
+Double-click OneInstall file to run it.